Summer School

 Opportunities

-For students who have problems in the fall or spring terms getting courses they need or have to choose between courses, summer provides a time when the courses can be taken.
-This option relieves pressure on fall and spring enrollments, creates opportunities to enhance students’ programs, increases student access to courses in nonmajor fields and other schools, and ensures that students can complete their degree requirements in a timely manner.
+Summer School courses relieve pressure on fall and spring enrollments, create opportunities to enhance students’ programs, increase student access to courses in non-major fields and other schools, and ensure that students can complete their degree requirements in a timely manner.
 Summer also allows incoming students the opportunity to take courses and become acclimated to campus before the fall term begins.

-During the summer, faculty members and students can concentrate on one or two courses without interruptions of other administrative, academic, and social events that exist during the year.
-The total number of students is fewer in the summer, and the mix includes greater diversity and a higher proportion of nontraditional and visiting students than during the fall or spring terms.
-Because class sizes are smaller and classes meet daily, students interact more with faculty members and with one another.
+The total number of students is also fewer in the summer, and the mix includes a higher proportion of nontraditional and visiting students than during the fall or spring terms.
+Because class sizes are typically smaller and classes meet daily, students interact more with faculty members and with each other.

 Programs